 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of June 30, 2022 and December 31, 2021.
+There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of June 30, 2023 and December 31, 2022.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.

+The Company has identified the United States as its only "major" tax jurisdiction.
 The Company is subject to income taxation by major taxing authorities since inception.
 These examinations may include questioning the timing and amount of deductions, the nexus of income among various tax jurisdictions and compliance with federal and state tax laws.
 The Company's management does not expect that the total amount of unrecognized tax benefits will materially change over the next twelve months.